top of page

 wrspwbhwlogo.jpg

-WBHW, Channel 55, Springfield, Illinois was developed and built by Windmill Broadcasting in 1979.
-The application was filed in March of 1977 for channel 55 for a station that would broadcast with a power of 12.13kW from a tower at just over 450-feet.
-The estimated construction cost was $228,000 with the first-year operating cost at $252,020.
+WBHW, Channel 55, Springfield, Illinois, was developed and built by Windmill Broadcasting in 1979.
+The application was filed in March of 1977 for channel 55 for a station that would broadcast power of 12.13kW from a tower at just over 450 feet.
+The estimated construction cost was $228,000, with the first-year operating cost at $252,020.
 The first-year projected revenue was estimated at $259,200.
 It took two years to have the application approved by the FCC and the call letters for WBHW to be granted for Channel 55.

 After going on the air in 1979, the ownership of Windmill Broadcasting was short-lived.
-By March of 1981, the station would be sold to Jackson Telecasters for $734,000.
-Jackson Telecasters was owned by Cy N. Bahakel who already owned six AM radio stations, four FM stations, and six TV stations.
+By March of 1982, the station would be sold to Jackson Telecasters for $734,000.
+Jackson Telecasters was owned by Cy N. Bahakel, who already owned six AM radio stations, four FM stations, and six TV stations.
 By the time of the sale of WBHW, there were 23 investors in Windmill Broadcasting Company.

-By 1989 WCCU was listed under the ownership of Springfield Independent TV Company (Cy N. Bahakel).
-Later the record would show that the ownership change took place on July 20, 1992.
-It's possible it was operated in 1989 under a management agreement with the Bahakel station, WRSP ahead of the actual purchase.
-The purchase was a move to create a mid-Illinois duopoly was taken with the application for the purchase of WCCU, Channel 27 in Urbana, Illinois from Urbana Channel 27 Incorporated.
-The sale price was $1,169,100 along with liabilities of up to $1,851,432.
+By 1989, WCCU was listed under the ownership of Springfield Independent TV Company (Cy N. Bahakel).
+Later, the record would show that the ownership change occurred on July 20, 1992.
+It's possible it was operated in 1989 under a management agreement with the Bahakel station, WRSP, ahead of the actual purchase.
+The purchase was a move to create a mid-Illinois duopoly that was taken with the application for the purchase of WCCU, Channel 27 in Urbana, Illinois, from Urbana Channel 27 Incorporated.
+The sale price was $1,169,100, with liabilities of up to $1,851,432.

-WCCU had a power of 2,188 kW with an antenna height of 854-feet located near Penfield, Illinois.
-WCCU was already airing all of the programming from WRSP from its original air date but inserted local commercials and local public affairs programming from their studio located on Killarney Street on Urbana's north side near Lincoln Avenue and I-74 interchange.
+WCCU, a TV station situated near Penfield, Illinois, had a power of 2,188 kW and an antenna height of 854 feet.
+The station aired all programming from WRSP, along with local commercials and public affairs programming from their studio on Killarney Street in Urbana, near Lincoln Avenue and the I-74 interchange.

-On December 31, 2012, Sinclair Broadcast Group would purchase the non-license assets of GOCOM's three stations including WRSP, WCCU, and WBUI.
-This would take the operation of the stations away from GOCOM, the license owners, and put it in the control of Sinclair Broadcast Group and WICS, Channel 20 in Springfield.
+On December 31, 2012, Sinclair Broadcast Group purchased the non-license assets of GOCOM's three stations, including WRSP, WCCU, and WBUI.
+As a result, Sinclair Broadcast Group and WICS, Channel 20 in Springfield took control of the stations, previously owned by GOCOM.

 wrspwccu-idslide89 modified.jpg

-All of the pictures below from FOX-Champaign, at WCCU, Channel 27 taken from 2015 through 2019.
+All of the pictures below are from FOX-Champaign, at WCCU, Channel 27 taken from 2015 through 2019.

 A Selection of FOX